What Is a Transfer of Equity? Process & Explanation

 - Adjust a co-owner’s share in the property

-Also, the property might have originally been purchased under a pooled ownership arrangement, i.e., friends or family clubbing together to fund it, and so a transfer of equity might be needed if one or more owners want to buy out the others later on.
+If the property was originally purchased under a pooled-ownership arrangement, i.e., friends or family clubbing together to fund it, then a transfer of equity might be needed if one or more owners want to buy out the others in the future.

 What is equity?